Hip & Groin Exercises

 We have hip and groin exercises for rehabilitation of specific injuries including groin strain.
 Click here for hip & groin stretches.
 We have also categorized them into early, mid and late stage exercises although this is only a guide and we recommend seeking professional advice.

-These exercises are more functional and sports specific.
+These exercises are more functional and sport specific.
 The aim is to restore full strength and mobility to the joint and return the athlete to full training and competition.